 A cloudy day at an architectural marvel

-After a quick immigration and customs experience with no lines, I proceeded to the Virgin Australia transfer area, to get my bags retagged and to collect my boarding pass.
-Despite being on seperate tickets (I bought the SYD-CNS-SYD legs, and the rest was booked with Delta miles), the agent happily checked my bags through and provided me a ticket for the transfer shuttle to the domestic terminal.
+After a quick immigration and customs experience with no lines, I proceeded to the Virgin Australia transfer area.
+There I retagged bags and to collected my boarding pass.
+Despite being on separate tickets (I bought the SYD-CNS-SYD legs, and the rest was booked with Delta miles), the agent happily checked my bags through and provided me a ticket for the transfer shuttle to the domestic terminal.

 Once there, I got my first (recent) experience with the ease of clearing security for domestic flights in Australia.
 I took my laptop out of my bag, but shoes and belt stayed on.
-I seemed to get chosen for ‘random’ screening occasionally, but even that was easy, a quick swab of my hands and or my bags to check for explosives residue.
+I seemed to get chosen for ‘random’ screening occasionally, but here just a quick swab of my hands and my bags to check for explosives residue.
 My ID was never checked, although they do so at the gates when boarding.

 I decided to go airside so I could explore the Virgin Australia lounge, and take a shower before heading into Sydney.
 I was granted access the lounge with my domestic boarding pass and my Delta Platinum card.
-When compared with a typical domestic premium lounge in the US, the Virgin lounge in Sydney (I also visited one in Melbourne) blows them away.
+When compared with a typical domestic premium lounge in the US, the Virgin lounges blow them away.

 I was there in the morning, so there was a selection of breads with toasters available.
 There was also a selection of cold cereals, fruit, yogurt (or yoghurt) and bircher muesli.
 I’m not a coffee drinker, but I noticed a full service expresso machine staffed with a barista making various coffee drinks upon request.
 I unfortunately didn’t get any good photos of the food options.